-Many people have a lifelong desire to enjoy delicious meals.
+Many people have a lifelong desire to enjoy delicious meals, and growing fresh herbs and vegetables for seniors is one of the most rewarding ways to support both flavor and health as we age.
 However, as we age, it becomes more important to add flavor to food without adding ingredients that can exacerbate chronic health conditions, such as high blood pressure or elevated cholesterol.
 This is where fresh herbs and vegetables get their chance to shine.

 Sage: The Brain Booster